 A highly accomplished Senior IT Consultant with 20+ years of diverse experience as a programmer, business analyst, project manager and application developer.
 Her experience with the full life cycle of application/project development, creating application specifications, and developing and performing test plans/scenarios is significant.
 Furthermore, her successful integrating of applications is essential to young women in STEM fields.
 Particular areas of her expertise include developing and implementing proprietary applications using various technologies, and creating technical and training documents.
 As a cyber security expert, she is skilled in data loss prevention (DLP) technology and methodologies, complex issue identification and resolution, and Agile/Scrum project management and software development.
 Her proven success in taking initiative, establishing solid rapport with customers, and driving solutions that meet and exceed customer requirements has enabled her to provide exemplary service to an array of Fortune 500 companies, federal government entities, local and state governments.

 A Web Developer and Graphic Designer.
 She attended Cuyahoga Community College to learn Graphic Design and landed a job with a local magazine company.
 Seeking a more challenging career, she attended We Can Code IT bootcamp.
 She learned the neccessary skills to become a professional in Software Engineering.
 Coding made perfect sense because technology has always been her passion and she could utilize her knowledge in design.
-Stephanie has assisted with the CLE Teen Hack project, a website competition involving 5 local high schools and has taught various workshops across the greater Cleveland area.
+Stephanie has assisted with the CLE Teen Hack project, a website competition involving 5 local high schools and have taught various workshops across the greater Cleveland area.